-- Activity 1.: The establishment and operation of the National Rural Network (NRN) that coordinates the cooperation of organizations engaged in rural development and public administration panels concerning information supply. - Activity 2.: Tasks related to the preparation, evaluation, audit, control and monitoring of the NHRDP, paying attention to horizontal topics; purchase and

-• Activity 3.: Provision of information on the opportunities and results of the NHRDP, creating wide publicity and financing costs related to measures aimed at the implementation of the communication action plan: preparation of studies, training courses, workshops, publications.
+- Activity 1.: The establishment and operation of the National Rural Network (NRN) that coordinates the cooperation of organizations engaged in rural development and public administration panels concerning information supply. - Activity 2.: Tasks related to the preparation, evaluation, audit, control and monitoring of the NHRDP, paying attention to horizontal topics; purchase and operation of computer system required for the proper implementation of the Programme.
+Based on the evaluation outcomes of the 2007-2013 programming period the tasks related to the ex-ante evaluation of the programme for the new programming period.
+The preparatory activities related to the next programming period may be supported if the incurring costs are directly linked to the activities of the current programme and are necessary to ensure the continuity of rural development policy between the two programming periods.
+Activity 3.: Provision of information on the opportunities and results of the NHRDP, creating wide publicity and financing costs related to measures aimed at the implementation of the communication action plan: preparation of studies, training courses, workshops, publications.